 Notice of this hearing was mailed to property owners within 800 feet of the site on December 10, 2021.
 A notice was also posted on the site on February 17, 2022.
 As of the publishing of this report 94 comments have been received, all of which are attached to this report.
 Comments are primarily focused on the potential traffic implications and maintaining the character of the existing neighborhood.
-Many comments also mention the Rafter J Subdivision CC&Rs, and the process required by the HOA, which, as detailed in Key Issue #4 in the PUD2021-0001 staff report, are not enforced by Teton County Planning.
+Many comments also mention the Rafter J Subdivision CC&Rs, and the process required by the HOA, which, as detailed in Key Issue #4 are not enforced by Teton County Planning.